MediaBrowser/plugin.video.emby/README.md

 **Installation in Kodi**

 1. You might want to uninstall everything else Plex related first, e.g. PlexBMC and PlexBMC Helper.
 Starting with a fresh Kodi install might be a good idea.
 Be sure to use a "normal", unmodded Skin in Kodi to start with.
-If you're updating, you might also want to do a complete reset of the plugin: Settings -> Advanced -> "Perform full DB reset (full DB resync)".
+If you're updating, you might also want to do a complete reset of the plugin: Settings -> Advanced -> "Perform local database reset (full resync)".
 Choose "Yes" for all questions.
 2. Simply fire up Kodi and Install from ZIP from here on.
 3. Install the 2 needed dependencies first (be sure to NOT download the sources but the additional release files): https://github.com/croneter/plugin.video.plexkodiconnect.tvshows/releases/ and https://github.com/croneter/plugin.video.plexkodiconnect.movies/releases/
 5. Then install PlexKodiConnect, again the additional release file from here: https://github.com/croneter/PlexKodiConnect/releases/